Here are the most interesting Samoa facts I learnt while I was in the country.

 Samoa lies within the ‘Ring of Fire’, a major area in the Pacific Ocean basin where a large number of earthquakes and volcanic eruptions occur.

 We visited the Sale’aula lava fields on Savai’i and learnt all about the eruption of Mt Matavanu in 1911.
 Unfortunately this wiped out the beautiful church there, but fortunately, no one was hurt.
 They knew about it in good time and managed to move everyone to the next village.
+Very interesting to learn more about the history of Samoa.

 It was fascinating to see the destruction, and how the lava all folded in on top of each other, like a cake.
 Look at the piles on top of each other in the photo above.